wh-alice/mig_visualstudio/vs/ide/how-to--create-and-edit-configurations.md

 ---
-title: "How to: Create and Edit Configurations | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Create and Edit Configurations" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"